rdavisau/meetup-pop/README.md

 For the full experience:
 - Get an API key from www.meetup.com
 - Set MeetupConfig.ApiKey in MeetupClasses.cs to your key
-- Optionally set MeetupConfig.MeetupEventId to another event id for near infinite variation and playability.
+- Optionally set MeetupConfig.MeetupEventId to another event id for near infinite variation and replayability.

 Slides from the presentation included in pptx and pdf format.